flavioro/kubernetes/README.md

  - Use replicaset, deployment and service
  - Replicas, port-forword
  - Create pod with .yaml example
- - Resiliencia,
+ - Resilience, scalability
  - Create replicaset with .yaml example
  - Create deployment with .yaml example

-Use extension Vs Code:
+## Use extension Vs Code:
  - docker
  - kubernetes